Fabersp/AlertMessageSwiftUI/README.md

 ### **1. Import the Package**

-In your Swift file, import `MessageUIKit`:
+In your Swift file, import `AlertMessageSwiftUI`:
 ```swift
 import AlertMessageSwiftUI
 ```